 Everything in nature has its own purpose and existence just like we do.
 Nature has abundance to sustain (quite comfortably) all creatures, but greed destroys the harmony by which we can feel a part of everything.

-There is obvious gain in treating ‘our things’ with respect, but other things...?
+There is obvious gain in treating ‘our things’ with respect, but other things?
 We do not do too well here.
-When we go to a hotel, an ashram, or a place where we learn something, it does not seem to matter too much to us to leave things as tidy as we do at home.
+When we go to a hotel, an ashram, or a place where we learn something, it does not seem to matter too much to us if we don’t leave things as tidy as we do at home.
 The idea is not to be a ‘neatness freak’ but to feel respect for everything, as this is the antidote to the utility feeling which is rooted in selfishness.
 Things that are ‘ours’ are the starting point as they are closest, and we have personal gain in taking care of our things.
-The feeling can be extended to all things, treating them just as if they were ours and then, as things that have independent existence - which they do have.
+The feeling can be extended to all things, treating them just as if they were ours and then, as things that have independent existence—which they do have.

 When you come, for instance, to meditation in the morning hours, others may already be seated.
-It is best to let yourself in quietly, closing the door gently and try to make the very least noise possible.
+It is best to let yourself in quietly, to close the door gently and try to make the very least noise possible.
 Your entry should not even be noticed if you truly care.
 If you are early, take a seat towards the front so others who come a little later can fill in the spaces to the rear and cause the least disturbance.
 I remember a little rule from earlier days, “If you are not early, you are late”.
 Being punctual, and even arriving early, is a reflection of your overall feeling towards everything.
-Being seated a little earlier for meditation causes the least disturbance and also gives you some time to center your thoughts.
+Being seated a little earlier for meditation is respectful and also gives you some time to center your thoughts.
 These are simple ways to cultivate thoughtfulness and a feeling of oneness with everything.

 The mind likes to appropriate or lay claim in many ways.
 Once it finds a seat or space, it looks for that seat or space and feels that it is its seat or space.
 This gives rise to feelings of possessiveness for things that are not its own.
 Actually, nothing is ours, we are only trustees of everything.
 Harmonizing or universalizing your existence is growth into this feeling.